Stina Hughes, The Redhead

 Stina comes to the doggy daycare industry after a checkered career that includes database marketing, business administration and interior design.
 She brings a whole lot of love for animals in general, and dogs in particular.

 Over the years, the Hughes pooch population has changed a little.
-Rosie has made her way to the Rainbow Bridge, but the family enjoys Sully the Black Dog (a mutt, really) and Benny the Blond Dog (yes, another mutt!).
+Rosie has made her way to the Rainbow Bridge, but the family enjoys their passel of rescued mutts: Sully the Black Dog, Benny the Blond Dog, and Miss Patricia Cake, aka Miss Patti, another Blond Dog.

-In addition to the pooches, Stina shares her life with hubby, Lindsay, a research analyst at Microsoft.
+In addition to the pooches, Stina shares her life with hubby, Lindsay, a research analyst.
 Their daughter, Sarah, worked at Scampers while in high school, but has since moved on to the tech world as a software engineer.

 Linda Olsen, The Brunette